conan-io/docs/uploading_packages/remotes.rst

 .. pull-quote::

    This repository has moderated, curated and well-maintained packages, and is the place where you can share your packages with the community.
-To share your package, you upload it to your own (or your organization’s) repositories and submit a request to include it in `conan-center`_.
+To share your package, you can upload it to your own (or your organization’s) repositories and submit a request to include it in `conan-center`_.
    Check :ref:`conan-center guide <conan_center_flow>` for more information.

 **conan-transit**: https://bintray.com/conan/conan-transit